Edward G. Robinson Jr.

 Edward G. "Manny" Robinson Jr. (March 19, 1933 – February 26, 1974) was an American actor.

+Early life

-He was the son of actor Edward G. Robinson and his wife Gladys Lloyd.
+Robinson was the son of actor Edward G. Robinson and his wife, Gladys Lloyd.

-Life and career
+Career

-Edward G. Robinson Jr. appeared in 23 films and television series beginning in 1952 with Invasion USA.
-He appeared in Some Like It Hot (1959) as the murderer of George Raft's "Spats" Colombo character hiding inside the birthday cake.
-He appeared in television series Wagon Train, Laramie, Gunsmoke and Markham.
+Edward G. Robinson Jr. appeared in 23 films and television series, beginning in 1952 with Invasion, U.S.A..
+He appeared in the feature film Some Like It Hot (1959) as the murderer of George Raft's "Spats" Colombo character, hiding inside the birthday cake.

+Robinson appeared in television series Wagon Train, Laramie, Gunsmoke, and Markham.
 His final role was in the 1971 television movie City Beneath the Sea.